 General instructions for parts A and B

 This form is for application of new plant protection products, beneficials and related products for the Swedish Input List.
-Compliant products will also be included in the European Input List.

 Only registered companies may submit products.
-If your company is not yet registered, please complete the ‘company registration form’ and submit it simultaneously with this application.
+If your company is not yet registered, please complete the ‘distributor registration form’ and submit it simultaneously with this application.

 Fill in the form electronically only.
 Forms filled in hand-writing are not accepted.

-Sign and send to FiBL by e-mail (contact: see https://sweden.inputs.eu/submit-products/).
+Sign and send to FiBL by e-mail (contact: sweden@inputs.eu).

 Part A, Basic information on composition and properties of the product